Ricardo-Blackwood/RicardoBlackwood/README.md

 I hold the Az-900 (Azure Fundamentals) Certification which confirms my understanding of the basics of cloud computing, back by relevant classes at school like Cloud Technology, I focused on Administration in the cloud using tools like Azure and AWS.

 My Hands-on experience through internships and Personal Projects has allowed me to leverage my knowledge in a practical environment.
 I have been exposed to numerous tools and operating systems which include, systems like Windows, Windows Server, and linux (Red Hat, Ubuntu, and Kali).
-Tools like Nmap, Wireshark, snort, OpenVAS, Azure CLI, Bash, PowerShell, and Os Ticketing have also been added to my arsenal.
+Tools like Nmap, Wireshark, snort, OpenVAS, Nessus, Azure CLI, Bash CLI, and Os Ticketing have also been added to my arsenal.

 Transitioning out of the US Army, I am looking to bring my skills to a dynamic team that allows me to continuously learn and grow as a professional.